oddbird/oddsite/content/2017/1/5/git-rebase.rst

 All of this, so far, is just to explain rebasing so you can feel really comfortable with it.
 Rewriting your own history is fine and safe.
-But what we really care about is rewriting history that other people have access to.
+But what we really care about is rewriting history that other people can access.

-Remotes, upstreams, and feature branches
+Remotes, Upstreams, and Feature Branches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pretty much everything written about git warns you not to rebase any commits